wp-document-revisions/wp-document-revisions/readme.txt

 * Multisite and Windows (XAMPP) support
 * French and Spanish language support (easily translated to your language)
 * Integration with [Edit Flow](http://editflow.org)
+* Recently Revised Documents Widget, shortcodes, and templating functions for front-end integration

 **Features Available via the [Code Cookbook](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook):**

 * **Audit Trail** - creates check in / check out audit trail for all documents
-* **State Permissions** - allows setting user-level permissions based on a custom taxonomy such as workflow state or other document status
+* **Taxonomy-based Permissions** - allows setting user-level permissions based on a custom taxonomy such as department
 * **Third Party Encryption** - example of how to integrate at rest encryption using third-party tools
 * **Rename Documents** - changes all references to "Documents" in the interface to any label of your choosing
 * **State Change Notification** - how to use document api to allow users to receive notification whenever documents change workflow state